QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-18-divtest-public-repo-22657c.md

 Actions allow OAuth sign in for each user.
 This is the best way to provide personalised experiences and make the most powerful actions available to users.
 A simple example of the OAuth flow with actions will look like the following:

 - To start, select "Authentication" in the GPT editor UI, and select "OAuth".
-- You will be prompted to enter the OAuth client ID, client secret, authorisation URL, token URL, and scope.
+- You will be prompted to enter the OAuth client ID, client secret, authorization URL, token URL, and scope.
     - The client ID and secret can be simple text strings but should [follow OAuth best practices](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/).
     - We store an encrypted version of the client secret, while the client ID is available to end users.
 - OAuth requests will include the following information: `request={'grant_type': 'authorization_code', 'client_id': 'YOUR_CLIENT_ID', 'client_secret': 'YOUR_CLIENT_SECRET', 'code': 'abc123', 'redirect_uri': 'https://chatgpt.com/aip/g-some_gpt_id/oauth/callback'}`
 - In order for someone to use an action with OAuth, they will need to send a message that invokes the action and then the user will be presented with a "Sign in to [domain]" button in the ChatGPT UI.
 - The `authorization_url` endpoint should return a response that looks like:
     `{ "access_token": "example_token", "token_type": "bearer", "refresh_token": "example_token", "expires_in": 59 }`
 - During the user sign in process, ChatGPT makes a request to your `authorization_url` using the specified `authorization_content_type`, we expect to get back an access token and optionally a [refresh token](https://auth0.com/learn/refresh-tokens) which we use to periodically fetch a new access token.
 - Each time a user makes a request to the action, the user’s token will be passed in the Authorization header: (“Authorization”: “[Bearer/Basic] [user’s token]”).
 - We require that OAuth applications make use of the [state parameter](https://auth0.com/docs/secure/attack-protection/state-parameters#set-and-compare-state-parameter-values) for security reasons.